rayyaw/flash-patcher/README.md

 ```

 This asset pack file takes the local file at `localfolder/derp.png` and copies it to `images/8.png` within the SWF.
 If there was already a file named `images/8.png`, it will be overwritten with the new file.

-## Applying Patches

-To apply a patch, run the following command:

-`./flash-patcher.py [input SWF] [patch folder] [patch stage file] [output SWF]`

-The patcher will take the input SWF, apply the patches specified in the stage file (which must be located in the patch folder), and create the output SWF.

-You can also install Flash Patcher by running `sudo make install`.
-After this, you can run Flash Patcher with `flash-patcher [args]`.

 ## Licensing